Countries

 Statkraft’s Greener Grid Parks

 Statkraft is contributing to the growth of BESS systems with our Greener Grid Parks.
 These are units usually located near substations that contain technology, such as BESS or synchronous compensators or both, that ensure the electricity grid remains stable as we increase the amount of renewable energy in the network.
-By actively developing Greener Grid Parks and increasing renewables, Statkraft is supporting National Grid ESO to deliver their target of operating a zero-carbon electricity system by 2025, increasing the UK’s energy independence and reducing costs to consumers.
+By actively developing Greener Grid Parks and increasing renewables, Statkraft is supporting NESO to deliver their target of operating a zero-carbon electricity system by 2025, increasing the UK’s energy independence and reducing costs to consumers.

 Statkraft has commissioned two Greener Grid Parks to date, with four currently under construction and another ten in development across the UK, representing 2 GW.
 These will enable energy from renewable sources to be stored during times of low demand and dispatched at times of peak electricity demand.
 Currently, the BESS Greener Grid Parks developed by Statkraft are intended for short-term storage and typically have a duration of two hours.
 These are essential for temporary storage for later in the day, or for quickly delivering large amounts of power to the grid to maintain stability of the network and prevent blackouts.